 Make sure your L&D plans are transparent and widely shared across your business.
 Ask people to give input and feedback.
 And above all, share your company’s future vision in an inspiring way to show employees there is a rationale for change and development requirements.
 According to one McKinsey survey, when leaders ensure that frontline staff members feel a sense of ownership, the results show a 70% success rate for transformations.

 These results make sense.
 People are far more likely to get enthusiastic and back your vision if they feel their opinions matter and their career development stands to benefit.
 Finally, don’t forget to share your L&D success metrics – nothing works better as a motivator for disengaged staff to see others jumping on a learning bandwagon and excelling.

-In other words, don't roll out boring, asynchronous videos to your company that will switch off on day one.
-To make training effective, you have to make it engaging, and it also has to appeal to the specific diversities within your workforce.
+In other words, don’t roll out boring, asynchronous videos to your company that they will switch off on day one.
+To make training effective, you have to make it engaging.
+It also has to appeal to the specific diversities within your workforce.

-Offer classes, workshops, or other formal learning opportunities regularly that uses a blended learning approach.
-Introduce "flipped classrooms," which allow people to play a more active role in applying their skills and teaching others.
-Use tools such as podcasts, gamification techniques, immersive skill-building, and quizzes.
+Offer classes and workshops that use a blended learning approach.
+For example, introduce “flipped classrooms,” which allow people to play a more active role in applying their skills and teaching others.
+Use podcasts, gamification techniques, immersive skill-building, and quizzes.

 The goal of any talent development is two-fold: retaining a loyal, motivated workforce and setting your employees up to rapidly apply their new skills.
 The outcome?
 Adaptability, resilience, and proactive problem solvers in your teams.

 4. Assess your HR, talent recruitment and L&D processes